dresende/node-orm2/Readme.md

 will be joined together in `req.models`. **Don't forget to use it before `app.use(app.router)`, preferably right after your assets public folder(s).**

+## Examples

+See `examples/anontxt` for an example express based app.

 ## Documentation

 Documentation is moving to the [wiki](https://github.com/dresende/node-orm2/wiki/).